Selected Passages from Hungarian-Ottoman Wars

 Tinódi Lantos Sebestyén (1510s-1556)

-It was Tinódi who wrote a song about one of his big victories that took place in the field of Kozár (today: Egyházaskozár).
-In a nutshell, it happened like this: the Ottoman warriors of Kászim Bey of Mohács were sent for a raid on 15 August 1542.
-Hearing this, Werbőczi Imre set out with his 225 cavalrymen and 200 infantrymen and went to Szászvár where he took up positions.
-He thought that the Borderland warriors of Pécs castle would send him reinforcement.
-Yet, the warriors of Pécs failed to arrive and Werbőczy was very angry.
-He wanted to return home but he received the news that the raiding Turk party made camp on the field of Kozár, with all the captives they collected to sell on the slave markets.
+It was Tinódi who wrote a song about one of his great victories, which took place on the field of Kozár (today: Egyházaskozár).
+In a nutshell, on August 15, 1542, the Ottoman warriors of Kászim Bey of Mohács were sent on a raid.
+When he heard the news, Werbőczi Imre with his 225 cavalrymen and 200 infantrymen went to Szászvár, where he took up his position.
+He thought that the border warriors of Pécs Castle would send him reinforcements.
+But the warriors from Pécs did not arrive and Werbőczy was very angry.
+He wanted to return home, but he received the news that the Turkish raiding party had set up camp on the field of Kozár with all the captives they had collected to sell on the slave markets.

-Werbőczi immediately rushed to meet them but the Turks were anticipating his coming.
-The Hungarian cavalrymen were equipped with long lances and their charge brought a large success, right in the first part of the battle.
-Many Turks fell while others fled, leaving behind their captives.
-Werbőczy had already broken his lance and he was injured by a Turk on his face.
-They began their duel with sharp sabers: but according to Tinódi “his opponent cut the throat of Werbőczy’s nice horse, almost separating its head.”
-The animal fell on Imre, while the Turk was trying to cut him to pieces.
-Fortunately, Imre’s trusted men hurried there and rescued their lord, wounding the Turk warrior, then, taking his head, too.
-During the battle, they killed 90 Turks and captured a further 16 of them.
-Among the captives, there were Agha Murad, Voivodes Mustafa, and Ibrahim who were taken to Döbrököz castle.
-As for the 220 Hungarian captives, they were all freed.
+Werbőczi immediately rushed to meet them, but the Turks anticipated his arrival.
+The Hungarian cavalrymen were equipped with long lances and their charge brought great success right in the first part of the battle.
+Many Turks fell, while others fled, leaving their prisoners behind.
+Werbőczy had already broken his lance and was wounded in the face by a Turk.
+They started their duel with sharp sabers: but according to Tinódi, “his opponent cut the throat of Werbőczy’s beautiful horse, almost severing its head”.

 the COA of the Werbőczy family

-Then, Werbőczi took part in the campaign in the autumn of 1542 that tried to retake Buda castle.
-After this unsuccessful fight, we find him in Tolna County in December where he was attacking the Ottomans.
-During the spring of the next year, he fought a duel with Agha Ejmekán who lost his life in the fight.
-Imre led his 600 cavalrymen to Fehérvár in 1543 and he took part in the defense of the castle.
+Then, in the fall of 1542, Werbőczi took part in the campaign to retake Buda Castle.
+After this unsuccessful battle, we find him in December in Tolna County, where he attacked the Ottomans.
+In the spring of the following year, he fought a duel with Agha Ejmekán, who lost his life in the battle.
+Imre led his 600 cavalrymen to Fehérvár in 1543 and took part in the defense of the castle.
 He managed to escape just before the fall of Fehérvár.
-He left for Győr castle where he joined forces with Zrínyi Miklós, Bakics Péter, and others in order to scatter the Turkish-Crimean Tatar army at Somlóvásárhely that had been plundering the Trans-Danubian Region.
+He went to the castle of Győr, where he joined forces with Zrínyi Miklós, Bakics Péter, and others to scatter the Turkish-Crimean Tatar army that was plundering the Trans-Danubian region at Somlóvásárhely.

 the ruins of Döbrököz castle (by Szöllősi Gábor)

-Imre’s castle, Döbrököz fell during the Ottomans’ local campaign of 1545 in spite of his and his valiant men’s efforts.
-Even the Pasha of Buda acknowledged his deeds.
-The Pasha wrote about him like this: “Werbőczy István had promised to give him his castle, Döbrököz.
-Then, he died and his son sided with the German king at once, taking along his castle.
-From there, he has been doing great harm to the servants of the Sultan as everybody knows it.
-He never gave the castle to the Sultan as his father had promised it but the Sultan had to send the Pasha of Buda there with lots of cannons and men, losing many warriors while taking it.”
-Imre was a member of the Valiant Order of the Hungarian Borderland, and fought honestly against the foe all his life.
-Here is more about the Valiant Order:
+Imre’s castle, Döbrököz, fell during the local campaign of the Ottomans in 1545, despite the efforts of Imre and his brave men.
+Even the Pasha of Buda recognized his deeds.
+The pasha wrote the following about him: “Werbőczy István had promised to give him his castle, Döbrököz.
+Then he died and his son immediately sided with the German king and took his castle with him.
+From there he did great harm to the servants of the Sultan, as everyone knows.
+He never gave the castle to the Sultan as his father had promised, but the Sultan had to send the Pasha of Buda there with a lot of cannons and men, losing many warriors in the process”.
+Imre was a member of the Valiant Order of the Hungarian Borderland and fought honestly against the enemy all his life.
+Read more about the Valiant Order here:

 As we can see, the Ottomans suffered heavy losses during the siege.
-Although Bey Kászim wanted to get him hard, Imre somehow managed to escape from Döbrököz through the marshlands.
-After this, Werbőczi quit King Ferdinand and went to serve the son of King Szapolyai János in Transylvania.
-He must have been disappointed in the Habsburgs who failed to help Hungary against the enemy.
-In Transylvania, Imre lived in Vingárt castle, then he moved to Mihálczfalva during the spring of 1548.
-He died young, not much later, and the Werbőczy family has been discontinued.
+Although Bey Kászim wanted to get him hard, Imre somehow managed to escape from Döbrököz through the marshes.
+After that, Werbőczi left King Ferdinand and went to serve the son of King Szapolyai János in Transylvania.
+He must have been disappointed with the Habsburgs who did not help Hungary against the enemy.
+In Transylvania, Imre lived in the castle of Vingárt, then he moved to Mihálczfalva in the spring of 1548.
+He died young, not much later, and the Werbőczy family ceased to exist.

 Döbrököz castle from the air